 • The application fee for a 10-year passport (for adults and child applicants aged 16 or 17) will be AUD254.

 • Applicants under 16 and those aged 75 and older who opt for a 5-year passport will pay AUD127.

 • The overseas surcharge fee will be; for an adult (including senior) passport application AUD102 and for the child application (including 16 and 17 year olds) AUD51.

-• The new emergency passport application fee will be AUD153.
+• The emergency passport application fee will be AUD153.

 • All Australian dollar amounts will be converted into Euros at time of payment.

-• All passport applications, including renewal applications, will have to be personally lodged at the Embassy
+• All passport applications, including renewal applications, will have to be lodged in person at the time of interview.

 • Minors do not have to attend the lodgement interview but at least one person with parental responsibility for the child must lodge the application in person and provide proof of their identity